 Key findings are based on the stakeholder survey, one-to-one meetings and mapping tool.
-There was a total of 42 Stakeholders involved, representing all eight of the South Ayrshire Wards, 28% represented the whole of South Ayrshire.
-Segregated and direct cycle and walking ways were seen to be the recurring solution to increasing rates, and perceived safety of Active Travel in South Avrshire.
+There were a total of 42 Stakeholders involved. all eight of the South Ayrshire Wards, 28% represented representing the whole of South Ayrshire.
+Segregated and direct cycle and walking ways were the recurring theme to increasing rates, and perceived safety of Active Travel.